CamilleSouvigny/CamilleSouvigny/README.md

 # Data-Science-Portfolio

 Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
-Presented in the form of Jupyter Notebooks.

-## About me

 I’m a graduate computing engineer from the University of technology of Compiègne (Sorbonnes University).
 I specialize in data science & AI.

+Following project have been done in Python, R, Java and C++.

 ## Symbols